Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: FRED Agent-Based Modeling of Opioid Use Disorder

+Here, $\beta_0,\dots,\beta_6$ are the logistic-regression coefficients internal to the OUD simulation model (with a slight abuse of notions, we have used the same symbols as the metamodel's response-function coefficients $\beta_0,\beta_n,\beta_b$ in Equation~\eqref{eq:regression-estimates} of the main text).
 Equation~\eqref{eq:p1} models the transition from the nonuser state to prescription opioid use, with the opioid dispensing rate serving as a key predictor.
 Equation~\eqref{eq:p2} defines the likelihood of an individual in the OUD state entering treatment as a function of buprenorphine availability.
 Finally, Equation~\eqref{eq:p3} captures the probability of an overdose death, incorporating both fentanyl seizure rate and naloxone dispensing rate to represent the balance between risk and harm reduction.
 These transition equations serve as the foundation for modeling agent behavior under varying intervention scenarios and contextual risk environments.

 The objective is to evaluate the effect of interventions, primarily involving two medications: Naloxone and Buprenorphine.
 Naloxone is an antidote used to reverse opioid overdose, while Buprenorphine is a treatment medication used to support recovery and help individuals return to the nonuse state.
 The availability of these medications defines the intervention level, and the number of ODDs in a given geographic area is treated as the intervention outcome.